ikluft/LongitudeTZ/README.md

   * available on PyPI: https://pypi.org/project/timezone_solar/
 * [C++](src/cpp/) - as _libtzsolar_ package
 * Rust - TODO
-* others coming, code contributions accepted
+* others coming, code contributions will be considered

 Each programming language implementation must follow the [LongitudeTZ Command Line Interface Specification](docs/cli-spec.md) so that [generalized black box testing](test/) can be performed across all the implementations.